josafamarengo/josafamarengo/README.md

 👯 I’m looking to collaborate on **Java and Python projects**

-👨‍💻 All of my projects are available at [https://josafa.netlify.app/](https://josafa.netlify.app/)
+👨‍💻 All of my projects are available at [my portfolio.](https://josafa.netlify.app/)

-📝 I regularly write articles on [https://medium.com/@josafabmarengo](https://medium.com/@josafabmarengo)
+📝 I regularly write articles on [Medium](https://medium.com/@josafamarengo)

 <div></br>